 If a child is at school where the primary language is different to the one spoken at home, there may be a period where the child stops talking.
 This is not because they are confused.
 Language immersion is the easiest and quickest way to learn a language.
 Children will initially listen and take everything in.
 Eventually, ESL and bilingual students will start to speak and will catch up quickly.

 Should a child be encouraged to speak just one language to encourage language development?

 All the experts in the field of bilingualism stress the importance of maintaining the home language.
 This is the language vital for emotional and behavioural regulation as well as family and cultural connectedness.
 Bilingual children should develop and consolidate their home language so they feel connected to their family, culture and heritage.
 It is not appropriate to restrict a child to a single language, especially a language other than their first.
 Seeing bilingualism as a gift to be nurtured is ideal and recognising that language development needs to be viewed holistically and across all languages is important.

 Strongly focusing on only one language can lead to language dominance in bilinguals, and schooling has a strong influence on language dominance.
-However the language of home is always encouraged.
+However, the language of home is always encouraged.
 Even if a child has developmental disorders or language delays, there is no evidence to support the dropping of a language.
 The ideal way to support such children would be to provide support and intervention in both languages which may mean training parents in techniques to encourage and support language development.

-If a child is learning English as their second language (sequential bilingual), they may require explicit teaching to support the development of English.
+ESL and bilingual students may require explicit teaching to support the development of English.
 They will also require time, a chance to practice and real social experiences to support the language learning process.

-Irrespective of whether a child is bilingual or monolingual, all children need a high quality, language rich environment and opportunities to use language to communicate and connect within social situations.
+Irrespective of whether a child is bilingual or monolingual, all children need a high-quality, language-rich environment and opportunities to use language to communicate and connect within social situations.

 There are five stages in the acquisition of a second language, and at each stage there are specific ways we can support children as they move toward language fluency.